llleaa/ML-2025/projects/project2/README.md

 To have all the dependencies, you can run this venv.
 $ source .mlenv/bin/activate
+Note : we could not add the venv to the repo because it was too big.
+However, this project uses very common libraries to machine learning, which shouldn't pose any issue.

 $ python main.py
 Simple command, you can add following flags :